-If your organization is vulnerable to hurricanes, it is important that you understand your risk, develop a preparedness and mitigation plan, and take action.
-Doing so will not only increase the safety of employees and customers, but it will help you remain in business after disasters, such as tropical storms and hurricanes, strike.
-Maintaining business continuity is important.
-When you are able to continue operations after a disaster, you also improve your community's ability to recover.
+Should your organization be concerned about flooding?
+In most instances, yes.
+Everywhere in the United States is at some risk for flooding, so it is important that you understand your risk, develop preparedness and mitigation plans, and take action.
+Doing so will not only increase the safety of employees and customers, but it will help you remain in business after disasters such as flooding strike.
+Maintaining business continuity is important for you, and when you are able to continue operations after a disaster, you will improve your community's ability to recover as well.